Betty Lynn: Early life

 Born in Kansas City, Missouri, in 1926, Betty Lynn was the only child of Elizabeth Ann (née Lynn) and George A. Dailey.
-Her father was a civil engineer, who worked initially as a municipal employee for Kansas City and later as a private contractor.
+Her father was a civil engineer, who worked as a municipal employee for Kansas City and later as a private contractor.
 Her mother, described as "an accomplished mezzo-soprano", taught Betty in her early childhood to sing and enrolled her in the Kansas City Conservatory of Music when she was only five years old.
 Prior to that, according to federal census records, her parents had separated and divorced before April 1930.
-Their marriage is reported to have been a tumultuous one, with allegations that her father once threatened to shoot her mother in the abdomen when she was pregnant, and that after Betty's birth, he made additional threats that forced her mother on one occasion to hide in a locked closet to protect herself and her baby.
+Their marriage is reported to have been tumultuous, with allegations that her father once threatened to shoot her mother in the abdomen when she was pregnant, and that after Betty's birth, he made more threats that forced her mother on one occasion to hide in a locked closet to protect herself and her baby.

 Following her mother's breakup with Dailey, young Betty had little personal contact with her father.
 She went with her mother to live with her mother's parents, Josie (née Hill) and George Andrew Lynn, who also resided in Kansas City.
-Betty's grandfather, a railroad engineer, effectively served as her father figure from then on, until his death in Sacramento, California in 1959.
+Betty's grandfather, a railroad engineer, effectively served as her father figure from then until his death in Sacramento, California in 1959.